proximamit/KT25/map_built-in_function/docs/map_function_note1.md

 - map() function is a built-in function in python
 - it applies a given **function** to every item of an iterable (like a list, tuple, etc.)
-- map returns a map object and we need to convert it to a list (or another iterable type)
+- map() returns a map object and we need to convert it to a list (or another iterable type)
 - the result can be consumed only once
-- map is frequently used with lambda functions
+- map() is frequently used with lambda functions
+- map() is generally used for transforming items in a sequence

 ### Syntax
 ```python